Is it safe to travel with sleeping train from Warsaw to Kiev and then from Kiev to Krakow on my own? Dose anyone have idea of plice?

 More when I hear from my Polish contacts.

-good luck. over 7 years ago
+good luck. about 8 years ago

 I've heard back from Poland.
 This is what Anna said:

 I'd say the safest way would be to take a plane from Katowice to Kiev.
 I know it arrives late, but I am sure it is possible to arrange transportation, many hotels have it in their offer.
 Depends on whether he is going to stay at the hotel or not.
 Taking a sleeping train could be more troublesome, especially if he does not speak any Polish or Russian.
-In terms of safety, he would have to take regular precautions, but probably be more careful as a foreigner not speaking local languages. over 7 years ago
+In terms of safety, he would have to take regular precautions, but probably be more careful as a foreigner not speaking local languages. about 8 years ago